Tl;dr: Dave McClure shares a seminal pitch deck guide on how to build your investor pitch dek.

 - (And get their attention)

-Overview of the key slides in a pitch deck
+Overview of the key slides from the pitch deck guide

 Dave just sets out the key 10 slides.

 Now, I’ve never really seen a deck in the real world which was actually just 10 slides.
 They’re normally about 20+.